Eredost/SnowTricks/README.md

         composer require apache-pack

-   Or you can go directly to the pre-installed symfony server and go to the localhost address it has indicated :
+   Or you can use the pre-installed symfony server and go to the localhost address it has indicated :

         php bin/console server:run